OneWeekCodeCamp/curriculum/day3/README.md

 Here is the link to the iTunes URL: 'https://itunes.apple.com/search?term=jack+johnson'.

 * create an Ajax request to the variable named itunesURL and console.log() the results.
-* navigate through the JSON response object and push the songtitles into a new Array.
+* navigate through the JSON response object and push the songtitles (called trackNames) into a new Array.
 Console.log the new Array.
 * [Append](http://api.jquery.com/append/) the trackNames to an unordered list in your HTML.

 ##Third Exercise